typedefs/typedefs/STYLEGUIDE.md

-In cases where a dependent type needs to execute some sort of computation, it is expected to write the computation in an auxiliary function rather than inside the type signature.
+In cases where a dependent type needs to execute some sort of computation, it is expected to be written in an auxiliary function rather than inside the type signature.

 ```idris
 Select : Bool -> Type